-7 Missing as Deadly California Wildfire Continues to Grow
+7 missing as deadly California wildfire continues to grow

 A private-hire bulldozer operator, who was not identified, also died Thursday while battling the fire.

 Three Marin County firefighters were treated for burns to the ears, hands and face after they encountered a “sudden blast of heat” from burning vegetation.
-Engineer Scott Pederson and firefighters Tyler Barnes and Brian Cardoza have been released from a hospital, the fire department said Friday in a news release.
+Engineer Scott Pederson and firefighters Tyler Barnes and Brian Cardoza have been released from a hospital, the fire department said Friday in a statement.

-A fourth firefighter was being evaluated at the UC Davis Burn Center, the news release said.
+A fourth firefighter was being evaluated at the UC Davis Burn Center, the statement said.

 Eight people were treated for respiratory and burn-related injuries at Mercy Medical Center in Redding, a hospital spokeswoman said Friday morning.